Optimizing Implementation

 (2) The evaluation approach makes optimizing strategies difficult.
 An RCT of a multilevel strategy provides only limited information about which components drove the effect, if all components are needed, and how the strategy should be changed to be more effective.

-(3) The jump from a feasibility pilot to an RCT leaves little room for optimizing strategy delivery such as ensuring the most effective and efficient format (e.g., in-person vs. online), source (e.g., researcher versus stakeholder input), or dose is used.
+(3) The jump from a feasibility pilot to an RCT leaves little room for optimizing strategy delivery such as ensuring the most effective and efficient format (e.g., in-person vs. online), source (e.g., researcher versus collaborator input), or dose is used.

 (4) This approach is very resource intensive with limited opportunities for learning.
 That is, when trials generate null results, as they often do, determining why is nearly impossible.